 However, the unification process in East Germany was accompanied by a sharp breakdown of demand.
-In addition, several measures of employment protection delayed the adjustment of employment.11 Consequently measured labor productivity was below potential productivity, i.e.
+In addition, several measures of employment protection delayed the adjustment of employment.
+After unification short-time working increased sharply.
+Later on the Federal Labor Agency introduced several measures of active labor market policy especially for the situation in East Germany after unification